-7. How do I report loans in forbearance or that have been modified?
+7. How do I report loans in forbearance or that have been modified or have had payments deferred?

 We require monthly reporting and we encourage submission of the MILAR 169, the most comprehensive report; otherwise, you may use the MILAR 32 so that we can associate the workout codes with your Default reporting.
 Essent participated with MISMO to develop the following MILAR reporting protocols to identify COVID-19 related activity: